Learn what actions you can take if you believe you're a victim of fraud, and how to follow our data security requirements.

 We have a team of investigators on the lookout for signs of data misuse.
 They respond to allegations of:

 How to report fraud

-If we suspect your information is being misused, this team may reach out to you.
+If we suspect your information is being misused, our fraud team may reach out to you.
 We may ask you to confirm your identity.
 We'll give you an option to contact us so you know you're talking to a Department of Licensing employee.

 Our partnership with law enforcement

-To help fight identity crime, we work with the Washington State Patrol on:
+To help fight identity theft, we work with the Washington State Patrol on: